Michael Paterson

-Michael Paterson (born 9 May 1985) is a rugby union player for the Northampton Saints in the Aviva Premiership.
-Previously he played for the Cardiff Blues in the Pro12 league.
-He plays as a lock or blindside flanker.
-Paterson has represented the New Zealand under 21s but is yet to gain a cap for the All Blacks.
+Michael Paterson (born 9 May 1985) is a former rugby union player who played as a lock or blindside flanker.
+He played for the Cardiff Blues in the Pro12 league, as well as Sale Sharks and Northampton Saints in Premiership Rugby.
+Paterson has represented the New Zealand under 21s but did not gain a cap for the All Blacks.
 Before moving to Cardiff, Paterson was considered by many to be a strong contender to join the New Zealand squad.

-Patterson joined Northampton Saints for the 2015/16 season where he has been a key player for the first team and made few appearances for the Saints' second team, Northampton Wanderers.
+Patterson joined Northampton Saints for the 2015/16 season where he became a key player for the first team and made few appearances for the Saints' second team, Northampton Wanderers.
+He made 60 appearances for the club, before his departure was announced at the end of the 2017–18 season.

-The lock has since racked up 36 appearances in a Saints shirt and most recently helped the Wanderers secure the Aviva 'A' League title, as the side beat Gloucester United at Franklin's Gardens and lifted the trophy.

 International career

 Having completed three years residency at the beginning of the 2012–13 Pro12 season, Paterson became eligible to play for Wales.
 Eligible to play for England, through an English grandfather, Paterson was selected for the England squad to face the Barbarians in the summer of 2014.